makerdao/community/governance/polls/MOMC Guidance - Allowed Spread Between D3M Target Borrow Rate And ETH-A Stability Fee October 10, 2022.md

 - **You should select all the options that you support.**
 - **Unselected options signal that you do not approve of those options and would not support the option(s) in an executive vote.**
 - **If you wish to abstain, that should be your one and only choice.**
+- **There is no requirement for the winner to obtain the support of a majority of voters.**

 ## Review